 Through the course of his career as solo general counsel for emerging businesses and as the head of legal departments for larger organizations, Mr. Young has encountered a full range of issues likely to arise in the course of the business life cycle.
 Through this experience, he has developed broadened business and managerial perspective as an active participant on several senior management teams, enabling him to guide clients through legal challenges while still relating to them on a business level.

-Mr. Young currently serves as an adjunct professor of law at Texas A&M University School of Law in Fort Worth, Texas and as an adjunct professor in the undergraduate paralegal studies program at Texas Wesleyan University.
+Mr. Young currently serves as an adjunct professor at Collin College teaching law and government subjects, and has served as an adjunct professor of law at Texas A&M University School of Law and as an adjunct professor in the undergraduate paralegal studies program at Texas Wesleyan University.
 He is an assistant coach of the undergraduate Mock Trial and Mediation Program at the University of Texas at Dallas.